Krishna-Rukku

 Krishna-Rukku is a 2016 Indian Kannada-language romance film written and directed by Anil Kumar and produced by Uday K. Mehta.
 It stars Ajay Rao and Amulya in the lead roles.
 The film's music is composed by Sridhar V. Sambhram and cinematography is by Jagadish Wali.

 The official launch of the film commenced in August 2015 in Bangalore.
 The film is a remake of 2013 Telugu movie Uyyala Jampala.

+Plot

+Krishna and Rukku are childhood friends who have grown up fighting over minute things.
+However, they realize they love each other just when they are about to part ways.